cromlyngames/roll_for_hooves/roll_for_capes.md

 2| Sense Rewired | Choose a sense (includinng odd ones like balance or direction).
 It now operates through your power.
 How does that effect what the DM tells you about the world?
 3| Incontinence | You can't turn your power off or it triggers randomly sometimes.
 4| Unreliable | Your power waxes and wanes based on some rule that you don't understand 5| Inhuman | You have been physcially mutated by your power trigger.
-You cannot pass as human.
+You cannot pass as a human civilian.
 6| Dietry requirement | You can only eat something rare, expensive or dangerous to those around you.
 What is it?
 7| Flashbacks | The DM will sometimes drop these on you.
 Try not to kill anyone during it.
-8|
-9|
+8| Asbestos pants | Your power requires specialist/expensive/rare materials to survive 9|
 10|
 11|
 12|